woman at the beach booking her travel insurance with the text Getting travel Insurance for your World Vegan Travel trip or any trip

 When should I buy travel insurance?

-We highly recommend purchasing travel insurance promptly after making a significant investment in your trip.
-This applies to both medical coverage and trip cancellation, as unexpected circumstances can arise between the time of payment and departure.
+Many travelers choose to purchase travel insurance shortly after making a significant investment in their trip, as unexpected circumstances can arise between booking and departure This applies to both medical coverage and trip cancellation, as unexpected circumstances can arise between the time of payment and departure.

 Allow me to illustrate this with a real-life example:

-She had planned to buy it the day after her ankle accidently ended up breaking so by the time she purchased the insurance it would be a pre-existing condition.
-Consequently, she will likely lose all non refundable parts of her trip, an amount close to $10,000 unless she can get someone to replace her – EDIT: UPDATE SHE DID FIND SOMEONE TO REPLACE HER.
+She had planned to buy it the day after her ankle accidentally ended up breaking so by the time she purchased the insurance it would be a pre-existing condition and would not be covered.
+Consequently, she would have likely lost all non refundable parts of her trip, an amount close to $10,000 unless she could get someone to replace her – EDIT: UPDATE SHE DID FIND SOMEONE TO REPLACE HER.
 SHE WAS VERY LUCKY!

 I already have medical / travel insurance with my credit card / job.
 Do I need to buy more?